boshen119/machine-learning-challenge/README.md

 Create a file for your best model and push to GitHub

 Include a README.md file that summarizes your assumptions and findings.

-Submit the link to your GitHub project to Bootcamp Spot.